Bon Voyage! (1962 film): Shooting

 Filming began on 15 August 1961.
 It took place partly on location on a genuine ocean liner, the SS United States, travelling across the Atlantic and in France.
 Walt Disney accompanied the film on location.
 Tommy Kirk recalled it as a troublesome production:

 We all got sick in France.
 Everybody got this awful dysentery; everybody was sick as dogs for a couple of weeks.
 And we still had to shoot; I remember that.
 Frankly, I couldn’t stand James Neilson, the director; I thought he was a real jerk.
-He had all the tact of a toilet seat; 1 just couldn't stand him.
+He had all the tact of a toilet seat; I just couldn't stand him.

 Tommy Kirk did not get along with Jane Wyman:

 I thought Jane Wyman was a hard, cold woman and I got to hate her by the time I was through with Bon Voyage.
 Of course, she didn't like me either, so I guess it came natural.
 I think she had some suspicion that I was gay and all I can say is that, if she didn't like me for that, she doesn't like a lot of people.

 Kirk says the film was the only time he had a fight with Fred MacMurray.

 There was an actor on the movie, named Elliot Reid, who was always doing Groucho Marx impressions, and I said a Groucho line, kidding Fred: “Oh, no, you've got the close-up and I get the back of my head."
 And he took it wrong and he turned around and turned red in the face, and he just shook from head to toe, and he put his finger in my face and gave me the worst bawling out I’ve ever had in my life.
 You know, whoa!

 The title song was written by Disney staff songwriters, Robert B. Sherman and Richard M. Sherman.